Tocilizumab: Research

 Tocilizumab is being studied for pulmonary arterial hypertension (PAH).

-Tocilizumab is currently under evaluation in a multicenter clinical trial (ALL-IN) for the prevention of acute cellular rejection in status post heart transplant patients.
+Tocilizumab is under evaluation in a multicenter clinical trial (ALL-IN) for the prevention of acute cellular rejection in status post heart transplant patients.

 COVID-19

 There is good evidence tocilizumab can help reduce the need for mechanical ventilation for people in hospital with COVID-19, and some evidence it can help prevent secondary infections.

 A 2021 meta-analysis of randomized controlled trials found that, while tocilizumab does not show significant benefits on survival, it could play a role in preventing progression to intensive care and mechanical ventilation.

 Neuromyelitis optica

 Early case reports suggest tocilizumab might be effective in otherwise refractory neuromyelitis optica (NMO, Devic's disease).

 Graves' ophthalmopathy

 Two small studies found tocilizumab to be beneficial in endocrine ophthalmopathy (Graves' orbitopathy) that is refractory to corticosteroid treatment.